msardamasri/textutils-6/README.md

 ## Project Description

 This package was developed as a group assignment for Python for Data Science.
-We initially handled different features separately, resolving merge conflicts individually with each commit to the master branch.
+We initially handled different features separately, resolving merge conflicts individually with each commit to the master branch (demonstrating individual knowledge).
 Afterward, we transitioned to working collaboratively on the `average_word_length` feature, contributing to both its testing and core functionality.
+Finally we implemented the remaining features and the docs update.

 ---